-How does diet affect exercise injuries
+How does diet affect exercise injuries?

-Focus on energy balance
+Focus on Energy Balance

-- Sandwich with salmon and kale
+- Salmon and kale sandwich

 - Lentil soup with buckwheat and green pepper

-- Chicken with rosemary and turmeric rice
+- Chicken seasoned with rosemary served with turmeric rice

 - Almond milk with rice flakes, chia seeds, and a glass of orange juice